 It may be difficult to work far ahead, but consider making lesson plans in advance.
 Preparing materials can take some time, and the longer you have to think about a lesson the better you can make it.
 If you are using lessons you made in the past, you can think about how to improve them.

 Aside from lesson planning, consider other projects: planning/making English boards, planning a skit, making a mailbox for your kids to write you with, designing fake money or “sticker passports”, writing small quizzes or talks for announcement time, etc.

-The other teachers do this in the days before they move the desks in the staffroom: get rid of crap that’s accumulated at your desk: old papers, books you don’t need, post-its, memos, old schedules – give everything a dusting.
+The other teachers do this in the days before they move the desks in the staffroom: get rid of unwanted items that have accumulated at your desk: old papers, books you don’t need, post-its, memos, old schedules – give everything a dusting.

 If you want to reorganize your desk layout (by making a hutch for your laptop, adding a small bookshelf, etc) this is a good time to do it.
 If you are unhappy that your LAN cable is wonky, now’s the time to swipe a new one!

 New ALTs will likely move into a desk space that is populated with years and years of ALT junk.
 Don’t be afraid to do some heavy cleaning and make the space your own.

 Don’t Forget About Japanese